blair-aitken/Forum8_Multitasking_Scenario/README.md

 The UC-win/Road `forum8_impaired_driving_scenarios.rd` file contains three 8-minute driving tasks conducted on a bidirectional, four-lane highway with a lane width of 3.4 meters.
 The tasks are as follows:

 ### Highway driving task
-In the highway drive, participants are instructed to drive at a constant speed of 100 km/h, braking & overtaking other vehicles if necessary.
-This task includes four over-taking events spaced evenly over the 12 km drive.
+Participants maintain a constant speed of 100 km/h in the left lane and performed four overtaking manoeuvres during a 12 km drive.

 <br><img width="2880" alt="Highway_Driving_Screenshot" src="https://github.com/blair-aitken/Forum8_Impaired_Driving/assets/131508862/ab17f415-d2ab-49b0-8b2e-44ab97e980ec"><br>

 ### Car-following task
-The car-following task commences with a vehicle appearing approximately 50 meters in front of the participants vehicle & participants are instructed to follow & maintain a safe but constant distance (headway) to it.
+The task begins with a vehicle materialising 50 meters ahead of the participant's vehicle.
+Participants are instructed to follow this vehicle, maintaining a safe and consistent distance (headway) from it.

 <br><img width="2880" alt="Car_Following_Screenshot" src="https://github.com/blair-aitken/Forum8_Impaired_Driving/assets/131508862/2097b757-2110-4585-a6ce-ba23ecef0179"><br>

-The lead vehicle accelerates or decelerates every 400 meters in a sinusoidal manner between 60 & 90 km/h, with single speed changes of no more than ± 10 km/h.
-Thus, participants must slow down in order to avoid collision, & to speed up in order to keep up with the leading car
+The lead vehicle varied its speed in a sinusoidal pattern every 400 meters, fluctuating between 60 and 90 km/h, with single speed changes no greater than ± 10 km/h.
+Consequently, participants are required to adjust their speed by decelerating to avoid collisions and accelerating to keep up with the lead vehicle.

 ### Dual task
-During this task, letters ranging from A to F appear inside a green hexagon are presented on screen directly in front of the participant.
-As each letter appears, participants respond by quickly press the corresponding button on their dashboard & promptly return both hands to the steering wheel.
+In this task, participants are presented with letters from A to F enclosed within a green hexagon on screens positioned at the left and right of their peripheral vision.

 <br><img width="2880" alt="Dual_Task_Screenshot" src="https://github.com/blair-aitken/Forum8_Impaired_Driving/assets/131508862/6ad8de32-d64f-47a2-9284-e5ff6533c9bf"><br>

-A total of 50 trials are presented, with each letter appearing for one second every 10 seconds.
-Participants are also instructed to maintain a constant speed of 100 km/h in the left lane while driving.
+When a letter appears, participants are required to respond quickly by pressing the corresponding button on their dashboard, followed by immediately returning both hands to the steering wheel.
+Participants completed a total of 50 trials in the dual task.
+Each letter appeared for one second, with an approximate interval of 10 seconds between each letter.
+Participants were instructed to maintain a constant speed of 100 km/h in the left lane while simultaneously performing the task.

 ### Outcomes
 Six primary driving endpoints are calculated using the `forum8_impaired_driving_analysis.R` script to assess simulated driving performance.
 The definitions of these outcomes are as follows: